lkrms/pretty-php/docs/Rules.md

 <small>(mandatory, `processTokens()`, priority 62, tokens: `T_START_HEREDOC`)</small>

-If `HeredocIndent` has a value other than `NONE`, heredocs are saved for later processing.
+If the formatter's `HeredocIndent` property has a value other than `NONE`, heredocs are saved for later processing.

 ### `IndexSpacing`

 <small>(mandatory, `processTokens()`, priority 100)</small>

-Leading and trailing spaces are:
+Leading and/or trailing spaces are:

-- added to tokens in the `AddSpace`, `AddSpaceBefore` and `AddSpaceAfter` indexes
+- added to tokens in the formatter's `AddSpace`, `AddSpaceBefore` and `AddSpaceAfter` indexes
 - suppressed, along with blank lines, for tokens in the `SuppressSpaceBefore` and `SuppressSpaceAfter` indexes, and inside brackets other than structural and `match` braces

 Blank lines are also suppressed inside alternative syntax blocks.